femnad/kuwtg/README.md

 Run kuwtg thusly:

-    ./kuwtg.py <access-token>
+    kuwtg

+Put your access token in `~/.config/kuwtg/kuwtg.conf` thusly:

+    [tokens]
+    access-token = <your-access-token-here>

 The access token must be permitted to access your notifications.

-Use 'k' and 'j' to navigate up and down in the list view, 'l' to view the current notification, 'h' to navigate back to the list, 'q' to quit.
+Use 'k' and 'j' to navigate up and down in the list view, 'l' to view the current notification, 'q' to quit.
+In the notification detail 'h' or 'q' to navigate back to the list.

 Requires?
 ---------